 - (a) All matters filed in the Probate Court of Galveston County, Texas, shall be assigned a number.
-Once a case number has been assigned and docketed, all matters relating thereto, including but not limited to, any subsequent proceedings upon a testamentary trust or bills of review, shall remain in that court using the same cause number. - (b) If a case includes an ancillary matter as that term is defined herein, the cause number of all pleadings relating to the ancillary matter shall be followed by the letter "A" or the number "1", whichever is applicable.
-If a case contains more than one ancillary matter then each subsequent matter shall be designated by sequential letters or numbers. (i.e. B, C, 2, 3, etc.) The style on all ancillary matters shall include the names of the party bringing the action and the opposing party, as well as the name of the estate.
-A form of the style is set forth in Appendix A. - (c) "Ancillary matters" shall include any lawsuit brought by or against a personal representative, or brought on behalf of an estate, and which lawsuit does not relate to or concern the routine administration of an estate.
-Ancillary matters include, but are not limited to, suits concerning note collection, personal injury, breach of contract, and trust litigation.
+Once a case number has been assigned and docketed, all matters relating thereto, including but not limited to, any subsequent proceedings upon a testamentary trust or bills of review, shall remain in that court using the same cause number. - (b) If a case includes an ancillary matter as that term is defined herein, the cause number of all pleadings relating to the ancillary matter shall be followed by the letter "A." If a case contains more than one ancillary matter then each subsequent matter shall be designated by sequential letters (i.e. B, C, etc.).
+The style on all ancillary matters shall include the names of the party bringing the action and the opposing party, as well as the name of the estate.
+A form of the style is available on the court's website. - (c) "Ancillary matters" shall include any lawsuit brought by or against a personal representative, or brought on behalf of an estate, and which lawsuit does not relate to or concern the routine administration of an estate.
+Ancillary matters include, but are not limited to, suites concerning note collection, personal injury, breach of contract, and trust litigation.
 "Contested matters" shall include all other litigated matters, for which there are opposing parties.